-A Tentatively Selected Plan that included restoration at five sites was presented in the Draft Integrated Feasibility Report and Environmental Assessment released for public review in June 2019.
-Comments received from the public and landowners articulated opposition to the plan for two sites: Rondout Creek (Eddyville Dam) and Binnen Kill.
+A Tentatively Selected Plan including restoration at the five remaining sites was presented in the Draft Integrated Feasibility Report and Environmental Assessment, released for public review in June 2019.
+Comments received from the public and landowners articulated opposition to the plan for Rondout Creek (Eddyville Dam) and Binnen Kill.
 Coordination with NYSDEC resulted in these sites being excluded from the Recommended Plan.